EXPRESSCLUSTER/SQLServer/SQLserver2016SSRS.md

 2. Register ECX licenses

 #### On Primary server
-3. Create a cluster and a failover group
+3. Create a cluster and a failover group.
 	- NP:
 		Disk NP
 	- Group: